Home

 Farm life was not for Gail, and so in the fall of 1967, Canada’s Centennial Year, she enrolled in a nurses aide program at Kelsey Campus, a Saskatoon trade school [now called Saskatchewan Polytechnic].
 Her grandmother put up the money for her post-secondary education.

 Gail’s first job was at a hospital in Swift Current, Saskatchewan.
 Her second job was in a children’s ward at City Hospital in Saskatoon’s west end.
-She was climbing the corporate ladder.

 A CRIME BEYOND SENSELESS

-Tragically, an hour and a half later, her battered body was discovered two blocks away, lying face down in the snow in a secluded back alley, a couple of blocks away from her workplace and just a stone’s throw away from a funeral home.
+Tragically, an hour and a half later, her battered body was discovered two blocks away, lying face down in the snow in a secluded back alley, only a couple of blocks away from her workplace and just a stone’s throw away from a funeral home.

 The grisly discovery was made by a grade six student on her way to school.